linmx0130/nah/README.md

 nah: **N**ot **A** **H**uman
 ===
-A user agent for exploring [Model Context Protocol](https://modelcontextprotocol.io).
+A user agent for exploring [Model Context Protocol](https://modelcontextprotocol.io) and chatting with language models.

 **WARNING**: Still in active development, use at your own risk!